 Which is the right tool to extend server volume?

-How to extend partition volume for Windows 2016 Server?
+2 ways to extend volume in Windows 2016 Server

-1. Extend partition with Server 2016 Disk Management
+1. Extend Server 2016 partition with native Disk Management

-How to run Extend Volume in Windows Server 2016 Disk Management:
+How to extend volume in Windows Server 2016 Disk Management:

 Step 3: The Extend Volume Wizard will be launched, click Next to continue.

-Step 4: In the pop-up window, select the available space and click Next, if you want to use just part of the space, remember to type the value in Select the amount of space in MB:
+Step 4: In the pop-up window, select the available space and click Next, if you want to use just part of the space, remember to enter an amount in the last box.

 Step 5: Confirm the operation and click “Finish” to proceed.

-How to extend partition in Windows Server 2016 with NIUBI:
+How to extend partition in Windows Server 2016 without deleting volume:

-Click OK and back to the main window, 20GB Unallocated space created behind C: drive.
+Click OK and back to the main window, a pending operation is added on the left.

 Step 3: Right click C drive and select “Resize/Move Volume” again.
 In the pop-up window, drag the right border rightwards to hold the Unallocated space.

-Step 4: Click OK and back to the main window, C drive extended to 60GB by adding the Unallocated space.
-Click Apply on top left to execute, done.
+Step 4: Click OK and back to the main window, click Apply on top left to execute, done.

 If you use any types of hardware RAID arrays, do not break raid array.
 If you run Server 2016 as virtual machine in VMware or Hyper-V, follow the same steps, there’s no difference.

-Video guide to shrink and extend partition on Windows Server 2016
+Video guide to shrink and extend partition in Windows Server 2016: